CamilleMo/LLM_and_vector_database/guide.md

  * **The Importance of Quality Over Quantity**: While collecting a large collection of documents may be appealing, it is critical to ensure that each entry is succinct, clear, and complete.
 The goal is to provide our LLM with well-defined, structured information.
 Ambiguity or unnecessary details might obscure the context, resulting in less clear chatbot responses.

  * **The Database's Dynamic Nature**: One of the approach's distinguishing features is its inherent flexibility.
 Unlike traditional models, where updates may demand complete retraining, our approach is built for scalability.
 As new information becomes available or the organization evolves, new documents can be easily added to the database.
 This means that our chatbot is always up to date and in sync with the newest company developments, without the need for time-consuming recalibrations.
-However, The document database, like any other repository of information, is not a'set-it-and-forget-it' asset.
+However, the document database, like any other repository of information, is not a'set-it-and-forget-it' asset.
 Regular audits are recommended to verify information accuracy and relevancy.

 For the purposes of this tutorial, I've created imaginary documents about StarTech using ChatGPT.
 It will be sufficient for readers to understand core concepts.
 These documents can be found in the companion repository: `data/documents.xlsx`.